 So far, details are scarce and the device will only be available to qualified customers.
-It will be Spring 2019 before it is available for sale to the general public.
+It was slated to be available to the general public in Spring 2019, but as of January 2020, it had not been offered yet.

 They have also said that the device will require a 5G compatible data plan, which they have only announced a $70/month plan that includes 15GB of data.